Rockman-Blue/SANS_HHC_2024/Prologue/Elf-Minder.md

 * A spring, to jump over obstacles.
 * A tunnel, to warp between tunnel endpoints.

 The game's goal is to guide the elf from the green flag to a checkered flag, but at the same time collecting Crates along the way.
-Each level has a time limit.
+Each level has a time limit when you start the level, so the player has to come up with efficient paths to get to complete the objective.

 ![Screenshot 2024-12-24 083302](https://github.com/user-attachments/assets/351906d3-6cdf-4379-a8a2-350f7c3c6c04)